 Albeit relying on web technologies, the Atlas toolkit is not for building web applications, nor desktop applications.
 With the Atlas toolkit, you obtain hybrid programs.
 Like desktop applications, the same code can handle both front and back ends, and, like web applications, the programs will be reachable from all over the internet.

 The latter means that web applications based on the Atlas toolkit, when launched on any computer which has access to internet (no need to be accessible from internet), can be used through a modern web browser on every device with an access to internet.
 You have nothing to upload on a remote server.
-Simply launch your web application on your computer connected to internet, and it will be accessible from everywhere on internet.
+Simply launch your web application on a computer connected to internet, and it will be accessible from everywhere on internet.

-The Atlas toolkit is currently available for Java, Node.js, PHP and Python.
+The Atlas toolkit is currently available for Java, Node.js, PHP, Python and Ruby.
 Works are in progress for the toolkit to be available for other languages, and if you wish to discuss about those perspectives, you are welcome to do so in this forum.